Explore Courses

 • Part-time: 30 months (5 semesters)

-What is the Admission Process for MBA in Germany?
+What are the admission criteria for the leading MBA programs in Germany?

 The admission process for MBA programs in Germany involves several steps.